RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

     //Specifies the TLS mode to Use
     // Value        Description
     // None         Off
-    // StartTls     On demand if client supports STARTTLS.
+    // StartTls     On-demand if the client supports STARTTLS.
-    // ImplicitTls  TLS as soon as connection is established.
+    // ImplicitTls  TLS as soon as the connection is established.
     //Default value: "None"
     "TlsMode": "None",

     //Specifies the TLS certificate to use if TLS is enabled/requested.
-Leave value empty to use an auto-generated self-signed certificate (then see console output on first startup)
+Leave the value empty to use an auto-generated self-signed certificate (then see console output on the first startup)
     //Default value: ""
     "TlsCertificate": ""
   },